 3. Minor Modifications to suit your work flow:

-While most cloud PMS vendors will out rightly refuse this, there are companies that would incorporate your workflow into their PMS given they are convinced it is a good model and has the potential to be used by other hotels.
+While most cloud PMS vendors will out rightly refuse this, there are companies that would incorporate your workflow into their PMS.
+Before choosing the cloud PMS, check with the vendor on what customizations are allowed.